ErregeaHub/studio/studio/src/lib/db-docs.md

-# MediaFlow Database Documentation
+# RedRAW Database Documentation

-## 1. Overview
-The MediaFlow database is designed to support a sleek, dark-themed content platform for sharing and interacting with photos and videos.
+The RedRAW database is designed to support a raw and powerful, dark-themed content platform for sharing and interacting with photos and videos.
 It follows a relational model using PostgreSQL (Supabase).

 ## 2. Entity Relationship Summary
 - **user_accounts**: Core entity representing registered users.